TorbenJakobsen/decimaldate/docs/source/installation.rst

 .. note::

-  It is optional, but *highly* recommended to create and use a virtual environment.
+  It is optional, but *highly* recommended, and best practice, to create and use a virtual environment.

 To install from PyPI_ using ``pip`` :